Guizi

 New Party Anti-Japanese demonstrators in Taiwan hoist signs with "Guizi!
 Get out" (鬼子！快滾) following an escalation in the Senkaku Islands dispute in 2012.

-Guizi (鬼子 (guǐzi, devil)) is a pejorative Chinese slang term referring to foreigners, with a history of xenophobic connotations.
+Guizi (鬼子 (guǐzi, devil-spawn)) is a pejorative Chinese slang term referring to foreigners, with a history of xenophobic connotations.

 History

 Starting with the arrival of European sailors in the sixteenth century, foreigners were often perceived in China as "uncivilized tribes given to mayhem and destruction".
 In the southern parts of China, the term gweilo (鬼佬) was used; this term remains popular today in the Cantonese-speaking regions of China.
 In northern parts, the term 'western devil' (西洋鬼子 xiyáng guǐzi) was used.

 Use

-The character gui (鬼) can have negative connotations itself without the zi (子) suffix.
+The character gui (鬼) can have negative connotations itself without the zi (子) suffix, which can mean "son" or simply be an interjection.
 For example, when it was attached to the Westerners in the term yang guizi (洋鬼子 'overseas devils') during the Boxer Rebellion, to the Japanese military in the term guizi bing (鬼子兵 'devil soldiers') during the Second Sino-Japanese War, and to the Korean collaborators with the term er guizi (二鬼子 'second-rank devil').
 It can also be used as an adjective to express hatred and deprecation.
 However, the same term can also be applied derogatorily to any foreign military which was an enemy to China.
 In Taiwan, anti-Japanese demonstrators from the New Party hoisted signs with "Guizi!
 Get out" (鬼子！快滾) during the 2012 China anti-Japanese demonstrations.
 Local expressions towards the Japanese during their occupation of China during World War II also used gui.
 The term conveys a generalized negative feeling; it is somewhat archaic in contemporary use, and other comparatively negative terms have largely replaced it.